Missouri Route 291

-Route 291 is a state highway in the western part of the U.S. state of Missouri.
+Missouri Route 291 is a state highway in the western part of the U.S. state of Missouri.
 Its southern terminus is at I-49/US 71 in Harrisonville; its northern terminus is at I-435 in Kansas City.
 The route was once designated as US 71 Bypass.
 Route 291 serves as a main arterial road and commercial strip in Liberty and Independence.